What every Boat Owner Should Know About Boat Cover Repair:

 If your boat cover tent pole is the type that sticks through a grommet and your pole has ripped out of the grommet, as long as it is a clean protrusion, you may be able to repair it on your own using a tent pole vent called a Boat Vent 3®.

 These type of vents require a 2 1/4" hole to be cut into your cover.
 The vent unscrews and separates into two halves.
 One half goes on the outside of the cover and the other half goes on the inside.
 Once you have them positioned, screw the two halves back together and insert the pole into the female receiver cup.

 The bonus of using a vent is that the hot air build-up under the cover escapes through the vent.
 In my opinion, most boat covers should have this type of boat vent installed.

 This boat vent does not need a reinforcement patch in place before you install this type of vent.
 However, if you decide to use one for the extra reinforcement, then the fabric would need to be very light.
 This vent uses teeth to pierce the fabric and if the fabric is very thick it will resist the teeth.

 The best way to prevent mildew is to keep the dirt from building up on your cover.

-The mildew grows on the dirt trapped in the weave of the fabric.
-So keeping your cover clean is your best defense.
+The mildew grows on the dirt trapped in the weave of the fabric, so keeping your cover clean is your best defense.

-If nothing you try gets that mold out, you may need to use some Clorox®.
+If nothing you try gets rid of the mold, you may need to use Clorox®.
 Use 1 cup to 1 gallon of water along with some detergent.